-When it comes to the environment, farmers often get a bad rap.
-While it’s true that the livestock sector is a major contributor to greenhouse gas emissions, the Australian red meat and livestock industry is working to become much more sustainable, recently committing to become carbon neutral by 2030.
+When it comes to the environment, farmers can get a bad rap.
+While it’s true that the livestock sector is a major contributor to greenhouse gas emissions, Australia’s red meat industry is working to become more sustainable, recently committing to becoming carbon neutral by 2030.
 The Australian beef industry alone has more than halved its greenhouse gas emissions since 2005 – more than any other sector.

 Industrial agriculture has also caused its fair share of damage.
 However, according to the National Farmers’ Federation, emissions from cropping and grazing have fallen by 71 percent over the past three decades.
 Further, the United Nations Food and Agriculture Organisation has reported that changes in our land management practices over the past decade have contributed to Australia’s forest cover increasing faster than any other OECD country.
 Those whose livelihoods depend on the survival of the agriculture industry – our farmers – are keenly aware that unless they adapt and address environmental issues now, there won’t be anything left to farm in the future.
 And we all need to eat, right?

 Last year, the National Farmers’ Federation called for action from the federal government.
 Members voted in favour of an economy-wide target of net zero carbon emissions by 2050.
 It’s a proposal which the Minister for Agriculture, David Littleproud, rejected.

 National Party leader Michael McCormack has also suggested that the agriculture sector should be excluded from any net-zero goals.
 Others in the Coalition such as Matt Canavan and Barnaby Joyce have also pooh-poohed the idea of agriculture being part of a carbon-neutral target; Joyce has said, “If the Nationals supported net-zero emissions, we would cease to be a party that could credibly represent farmers”.